-The applicant is requesting conceptual approval to install 5 historical markers as part of phase 1 of the proposed East Side Markers Project.
+The applicant is requesting a Certificate of Appropriateness for approval to install 5 historical markers as part of phase 1 of the proposed East Side Markers Project.

 APPLICABLE CITATIONS:

 Sec.
 35-645. - Signs and Billboards on Public Property or Right-of-Way.